apache/trafficcontrol/docs/source/api/consistenthash.rst

 Request Structure
 -----------------
 :regex:       The regex to apply to the request path to get a resulting path that will be used for consistent hashing
-:requestpath: The request path to use to test the regular expression against
+:requestPath: The request path to use to test the regular expression against
-:cdnid:       The unique identifier of a CDN that will be used to query for an active Traffic Router
+:cdnId:       The unique identifier of a CDN that will be used to query for an active Traffic Router

 .. code-block:: http
 	:caption: Request Example